 All jittery during our first look…you may recognize this dress from our engagement photos, minus the convertible snap-on bolero.

-I came across several websites that made Chinese wedding dresses, but was unsure about their legitimacy and quality and couldn't find any reviews.
-My talented friend Khatu offered to hand make this one which made it all the more special to me.
+I came across several websites that made Chinese wedding dresses, but was unsure about their legitimacy and quality and couldn’t find any reviews.
+My talented friend Khatu offered to hand-make this one which made it all the more special to me.
 The design is inspired by the traditional qipao / cheongsam dresses with mandarin collars, but we used a softer color scheme and lace applique instead of embroidery.
+As for my most favorite feature – the mandarin collar snaps off for a strapless gown, as seen in our Paris engagement shoot!

 During the ceremony, the couple kneels down and offers cups of tea first to the groom’s parents then the bride’s, followed by other family members in order of seniority.
 The elders sip the tea, and share words of blessing and red envelops filled with “lucky” money or jewelry.